“All delay is irksome, but it teaches us wisdom.” Publilius Syrus

 If you are willing to let the moments where you have to wait teach you, you will come away with wisdom and knowledge that will become valuable as you continue to live your life.

-I encourage you to take the time and reflect on the moments where you had to wait.
+I encourage you to take the time and reflect on the moments where you had no choice but to wait.
 You may not have like the moment where you waited, but those moments were necessary because they carried wisdom needed for you to get through the moments and enjoy your life.
 Let’s remember that you may not like having to wait because it is an inconvenience, but when you realize that your waiting has prevented you from making a mistake that could set you back, that wait becomes a convenience.

 - Can you recall a tine where you had to wait?